 - Develop positive attitudes towards other people, respecting their rights to hold beliefs different from their own and to enable them to live in a world with many diverse religions;

-- Develop knowledge and understanding of the faiths, practices and values of the religious traditions found in Birmingham and elsewhere, and the influences on individuals, families communities, societies and cultures.
+- Develop knowledge and understanding of the faiths, practices and values of the religious traditions found in the United Kingdom and elsewhere, and the influences on individuals, families communities, societies and cultures.

 Key Stage Three